 Electric Blue partnered with a telematic specialist - Omnia, Coventry Council - and a real world emission analytics firm - Emissions Analytics - to test technology and develop a commercial model to help resolve this issue.
-This project received funding from Innovate UK under the Infrastructure Systems programme and launched the phase 1 project in September
+This project received funding from Innovate UK under the Infrastructure Systems programme and launched the Phase 1 project in September 2017.

-A round table event was held to permit the project partners to provide feedback on the project to a group of key stakeholders.
+A round table event was held, permitting the project partners to provide feedback to a group of key stakeholders.
 The event took the format of a guided discussion to understand the different challenges and market conditions that will affect the next stage of the development process.